Matteias Collet

 wg pubkey < /etc/wireguard/wgvpnr01-privatekey > /etc/wireguard/wgvpnr01-publickey

 Next, a wireguard interface needs to be configured.
+The interface is used for relaying traffic between the different sites.

 # /etc/wireguard/wgvpnr01.conf